-When DUPLICATE_ADF to 0 (default) is set, the ancillary data packet is spread across the Y and C data streams.
+Setting DUPLICATE\ADF to 0 (default), the ancillary data packet is spread across the Y and C data streams.

-When DUPLICATE_ADF to 1 is set, the ancillary data packet is duplicated on the Y and C data streams.
+Setting DUPLICATE\ADF to 1, the ancillary data packet is duplicated on the Y and C data streams.

-ADF_MODE[1:0], Determine the Ancillary Data Output Mode, Address 0x62[6:5], User Sub Map
+ADF\MODE[1:0], Determine the Ancillary Data Output Mode, Address 0x62[6:5], User Sub Map

-These bits determine whether the ancillary data output mode is in byte mode or nibble mode.
+These bits determine if the ancillary data output mode is in byte mode or nibble mode.